 How to choose the right type of influencer for your brand

 Understanding your marketing goals is critical when choosing an influencer type for your brand.
-For example, if you are wanting to increase engagement then a micro influencer might be the best fit.
-On the other hand if generating awareness is your main goal then a mega influencer or macro influencer could do the trick.
+For example, if you are wanting to increase engagement then nano – micro influencers might be the best fit.
+On the other hand if generating awareness one time is your main goal then a mega influencer or macro influencer could do the trick.
 This is especially true for niche markets, as Macro influencers can serve as your “tribe leaders” helping generate traffic and solidifying your brand’s reputation.
+If you have budget for influencers, a blended approach is usually most effective.

 Other points to consider is the size of your organization and available resources.
 A well known brand such as Nike has a huge budget and may choose a Mega Influencer as consumers likely to emulate public figures.
-In the same token, a smaller brand with limited resources would benefit from a Micro influencer, because they can be incentivized in ways other than money.
+Not sure where to start?
+Your existing audience holds many clues.
+Here’s a great guide to conducting an Instagram audit to analyze your content, followers, and branding, and suggestions that will help you along the way.

 Verify the legitimacy of the influencer